The following Family practice note provides comprehensive and up to date legal information covering:

 A party wishing to defend divorce proceedings must file an answer.
 It must be in the prescribed form and within the required time limit which is within 21 days beginning with the date by which the acknowledgment of service is required to be filed.
 The answer must be in Form D8B.

-A respondent or co-respondent must file an answer to the petition:
+A respondent or co-respondent must file an answer

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.